 The purpose of the Official Languages Act (OLA) is to ensure respect for English and French as the official languages of Canada.
 Pursuant to the OLA and to regulations and current policies, federal institutions are guided by certain fundamental principles that help them ensure the equality of status and use of these two languages in their internal operations, among their employees and in their interactions with the public.

-The OLA also sets out the government's commitment to provide English‑ and French‑speaking Canadians with equal opportunities for employment and advancement in federal institutions.
+The OLA also sets out the government’s commitment to provide English- and French-speaking Canadians with equal opportunities for employment and advancement in federal institutions.
 Furthermore, it provides for language requirements in staffing processes.
-The number of complaints relating to this issue has increased continuously since 2012–2013, forcing the federal government to take steps to reverse the trend.
+The number of complaints relating to this issue is slightly higher than in 2014–2015 following major fluctuations during the period, forcing the federal government to take steps to reverse the trend.
 However, the Commissioner of Official Languages has found that progress in this area is slow.
 In general, expectations for official languages management are high, and the legislative changes of 2023 have raised hopes for the years ahead.

-Despite the progress made so far, the two official languages do not yet have equal standing in the federal public service.
-Crises and emergencies such as the COVID‑19 pandemic, and the growing use of technology in the workplace underscore the challenges federal institutions face in meeting their linguistic obligations.
+Despite the progress made so far, the two official languages still do not have equal standing in the federal public service.
+Crises and emergencies such as the COVID-19 pandemic, the growing use of technology in the workplace and the emergence of artificial intelligence underscore the challenges federal institutions face in meeting their linguistic obligations.
 The modernization of the OLA was an opportunity to strengthen existing duties and clarify the responsibilities of key players.
 This HillStudy provides an overview of contemporary official languages issues and highlights those to watch in the years to come.

 This HillStudy outlines the fundamental principles for ensuring respect for official languages in the federal public service, explains the responsibilities of key players in official languages matters and reviews some recently debated issues relating to the status of English and French in departments, agencies, bodies and Crown corporations subject to the Official Languages Act (OLA).1 It discusses the amendments made to the OLA by Bill C-13, An Act to amend the Official Languages Act, to enact the Use of French in Federally Regulated Private Businesses Act and to make related amendments to other Acts, which received Royal Assent on 20 June 2023.2